Ed Randall

 • Linux

-Before Neo4j, I spent 6.5 years at Rackspace and finished up as a Senior Consulting Architect.
+Before Neo4j, I spent 6.5 years at Rackspace and finished there as a Senior Consulting Architect.
 I worked with customers all over the world and led big, complex projects, especially those involving the major cloud platforms like GCP, AWS, and Azure.

 I have always been passionate about technology.
-From the time I booted my first virtual machine (on VMware workstation 1.1), to my more recent adventures in Cloud, IaC and Graph Databases - I have stayed fascinated by what’s possible, and what’s coming next.
+From the time I booted my first virtual machine (on VMware workstation 1.1), to my more recent adventures in Cloud, IaC and Databases - I have stayed fascinated by what’s possible, and what’s coming next.